 Get yourself some stylish, comfy postpartum/nursing clothing

 Let’s face it, we all like to look and feel nice and we all want to feel warm and cosy too.
 Just because its colder, doesn’t mean you can’t still be a super stylish mum.
-Even if you’re breastfeeding, get yourself an Autumn/Winter wardrobe that makes you feel great.
-Our hoodies have already been flying of the shelves this autumn – with plenty of room to layer even warmer layers underneath, they are an Autumn/Winter must have.
+Even if you’re breastfeeding, get yourself a Winter wardrobe that makes you feel great.
+Our hoodies have already been flying of the shelves – with plenty of room to layer even warmer layers underneath, they are a Winter must have.

 Join a Facebook “mum” group